it-gro/hugo-theme-w3css-basic/README.md

 ```

-You may use emoji in in titles as well:
+You may use emoji in titles as well:
 ```yaml
 title:       "Hugo - **highlight** :art:"
 ```